Academic Calendar

 3 Credits Weekly (3-0-0)

-This course provides students with a basic understanding of the growth and development of children.
+This course provides students with a basic understanding of the theories regarding growth and development of children.
 The focus is on developing a sensitivity to children and the world in which they live, based on historical and current perspectives and emerging child development theories for understanding the study of children.
-The impact of diversity, culture and lifestyle on child rearing and identity formation is discussed.
-Students use techniques for observing children's behaviours and documenting developmental outcomes.
+The impact of diversity, culture, and lifestyle on children's development and identity formation is discussed.
+Students learn about and use methods for observing children and documenting developmental outcomes.
 Note: Students can receive credit for only one of ECDV 110 and ECCS 110.

 ECCS 115